FunNode/npm-rabbitmq/README.md

 # npm-rabbitmq

-#  use following steps to update package
+Use the following steps to update and publish the package (https://www.npmjs.com/package/@funnode/rabbitmq)

-#  update version number in package.json
+1. update version number in package.json
-#  execute command npm publish
+2. execute command `npm publish`